diegopm2000/Java_lab/05-SpringBoot/SpringBoot-15-SpringBoot3-CRUD-WithServiceAndRepoInMem/README.md

-# Spring Boot 3 API REST CRUD with Services
+# Spring Boot 3 API REST CRUD with Service And Repository in Memory

-A spring boot 3 API REST CRUD implemented (business logic implemented in services, database in memory))
+A spring boot 3 API REST CRUD implemented (business logic implemented in service, database in memory using a Repository))